sketch-hq/SketchAPI/docs/pages/plugins-releases-53.md

 [_GitHub pull request_]({{ site.github_repo }}/pull/302)

-Previously you couldn't test anything from `'sketch/settings'` in the script panel and now you can!
+Previously you couldn’t test anything from `'sketch/settings'` in the script panel and now you can!

 ### Ability to make Slices